Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 - Explore Melbourne's laneways with kids

-- Visit the penguins at SEA LIFE Melbourne Aquarium
+- Visit the penguins with kids at SEA LIFE Melbourne Aquarium

-- Go on Safari at Werribee Open Range Zoo
+- Go on Safari with kids at Werribee Open Range Zoo

-- Check out Melbourne Zoo, the oldest zoo in Australia
+- Check out Melbourne Zoo with kids, the oldest zoo in Australia

 - Wander the Queen Victoria Market in Melbourne with kids